VoidTemplar8/Emerging_Technology/README.md

 **Team Leadership:**

-Month 1: Jonathan
+Month 1: Matthew
-Month 2: Jelani
+Month 2: Jonathan
-Month 3: Matthew
+Month 3: Jelani

+Matthew was chosen for the first leadership slot because, as the designer, it is optimal for him to lead the intitial parts of the project to ensure that a strong foundation is created for the project.

 **Contribution**